nemo693/bb_maps/R_SCRIPTS.md

 ### R Scripts (Orchestration and Post-processing)

 -   **`00_RUN_Province_Damage_Update.R`**
     -   **Purpose:** The top-level orchestrator of the entire pipeline.
 It sets the working directory, defines output paths, manages backups of previous runs, and sequentially calls all other R scripts.
 It also includes commands for generating raster overviews on the final layers and uploading them to the maps portal.
+At the end, it moves all intermediate files into a `post_proc_intermediates` folder.
     -   **Inputs:**
         -   Previous run files (from `/mnt/CEPH_PROJECTS/WALDSCHAEDEN/working_folder/outputs/fordead_15`).
 Used for backing these up.
         -   Hardcoded paths to previous yearly/monthly shapefiles for area comparison.